This comprehensive guide covers five of the most common whole Indian spices that you should have stocked in your pantry at all times.

 - Brie and Pear with Black Pepper appetizer by Food Wishes

-Cinnamon is stranger to none.
+What is Dal Chini?
+Cinnamon is a stranger to none.
 It is the second most popular spice in the world, after black pepper of course.
 It is essentially a tree bark and comes from the branches of the trees from the Cinnamommum family.

 Cinnamon is reddish brown in color and looks like a dried bark.
 It has a strong sweet smell to it.
 The main flavoring and aroma in the spices comes from the essential oils present in them.
 It is also believed to have great health benefits.
 Great for digestion, and believed to have effects on diabetes, cinnamon was apparently offered as a medicine to cure cough and cold, back in the days.